Review | New documentary about the Metropolitan Museum of Art asks good questions, but not enough tough ones

 Denyer’s interviews don’t elicit solutions to the more pressing institutional crises, including the degree to which the entire framework and institutional structure of the museum encodes or perpetuates a colonial mentality toward art that wasn’t created by European men.
 The Met has been embroiled in repatriation disputes, and those will continue to pile up.

-The acquisitions budget, frozen because of the pandemic financial losses, will force its leaders to make hard decisions about what kinds of art are valued, and which audiences they want to serve.
-A commitment, made in July to diversify staff and pursue an anti-racist agenda is still in its early days.
+The acquisitions budget, frozen because of the pandemic financial losses, will force its leaders to make hard decisions about what kinds of art are valued and which audiences they want to serve.
+A commitment made in July to diversify its staff and pursue an anti-racist agenda is still in its early days.
 What matters, a year or a decade from now, is the power the staff has to steer discourse to art, artists and areas of research that have been previously neglected.

-The film, and many of the Met curators, staff and leaders, lapses into rhetorical-question mode when pursuing these concerns.
+The film — along with many of the Met curators, staffers and leaders — lapses into rhetorical-question mode when pursuing these concerns.
 And in the background you can hear echoes of a familiar question during periods of conflict and evolution: How do we change without really changing?
 How do we do all these new things that people want us to do while still doing the things that are meaningful to us?

 Although it was independently funded, this feels like an institutional film, designed to celebrate the Met.
-It is best when the narrator gets out of the way, and lets the Met staff and visitors talk candidly.
+It is best when the narrator gets out of the way and lets the Met staff and visitors talk candidly.
 It doesn’t seriously examine the role of scholarship at the Met, and that is a telling lacuna.
 Although it touches on conservation, another essential function of the museum, it is easy to explain conservation to people in inspirational terms.
 This is all about passing down the treasures, the legacy of culture.
-But scholarship is an essential legacy of culture, too, and it is a difficult legacy to explain not just to museum visitors, but also to many people in museum leadership today.
+But scholarship is an essential legacy of culture, too, and it is a difficult legacy to explain, not just to museum visitors but also to many people in museum leadership today.

-Near the end of the third hour, the film takes up the position of the Met in the larger cultural ecosystem, and Kenneth Weine, the Met’s vice president of external affairs and chief communications officer, acknowledges that the real cultural decimation of the pandemic isn’t at giant institutions like the Met, but at smaller, more entrepreneurial organizations.
+Near the end of the third hour, the film takes up the position of the Met in the larger cultural ecosystem, and Kenneth Weine, the Met’s vice president of external affairs and chief communications officer, acknowledges that the real cultural decimation of the pandemic isn’t at giant institutions such as the Met but at smaller, more entrepreneurial organizations.

 It is good to have someone put this on the table, but it would have been better had the filmmaker pressed that point a bit more authentically.
 The Met may have suffered financially, but what role should it play in service to other cultural organizations that don’t have a fraction of its resources?

 “Inside the Met” earns its three-hour length.
 But the unexamined questions deserve at least another hour.
 Although critics of the Met are included, they are mainly thoughtful and reserved in their criticism.
 The sharper protests against “toxic philanthropy” that have bedeviled the Whitney and the Museum of Modern Art aren’t discussed.
-Nor is the too-close connection between wealthy donors and collectors and curatorial staff.
+Nor is the too-close connection between wealthy donors and collectors and curatorial staffers.
 Recent efforts to sell holdings at the Baltimore Museum of Art and now at the Newark Museum of Art — actions that seriously undermine the cultural credibility of these institutions — should be a part of the conversation, too.

 But one can’t deem a documentary a failure if it leaves you wanting more.
 And this film does that in a reasonably smart and dispassionate way.

-Inside the Met Episodes 1 and 2 streaming through June 18, Episode 3 streaming May 28-June 25, at pbs.org.
+Inside the Met (one hour) concludes Friday with Episode 3 at 9 p.m. on WETA and at 9:32 p.m. on MPT.
+Episodes 1 and 2 are available for streaming through June 18 at pbs.org.